A-NZ-PEPPOL/A-NZ-Industry-Practice-Statements/A-NZ_Industry_Practice_Statement_Understanding_and_managing_attachments.md

 ---
-title: Guidance and Recommendations for Consistent Data Mapping
+title: IPS: Understanding and managing attachments in eInvoices and eCredit Notes
 ---

 <p align="center">